jcgloria/jcgloria.github.io/content/posts/aws_simple_fargate.md

 CMD [ "python", "./main.py" ]
 ```

-2. Create a `requirements.txt` file with the dependencies of your python script
+2. Create a `requirements.txt` file with the dependencies of your python script.
 ```txt
 requests==2.31.0
 ```

-3. Create a `main.py` file with the python script you wish to run
+3. Create a `main.py` file with the python script you wish to run.
 ```python
 import requests